aws/sagemaker-sparkml-serving-container/README.md

 curl -i -H "content-type:application/json" -d "{\"data\":[feature_1,\"feature_2\",feature_3]}" http://localhost:8080/invocations
 ```

 The `Dockerfile` can be found at the root directory of the package.
 SageMaker SparkML Serving Container tags the Docker images using the Spark major version it is compatible with.
-Right now, it only supports Spark 2.2 and as a result, the Docker image is tagged with 2.2.
+Right now, it supports Spark 2.2 and 2.3.

 In order to save the effort of building the Docker image everytime you are making a code change, you can also install [Maven](http://maven.apache.org/) and run `mvn clean package` at your project root to verify if the code is compiling fine and unit tests are running without any issue.